 Adler C. Eliacin

-In the community, Adler is a member of the Advisory Board of the National Alliance for the Advancement of Haitian (NAAHP), a member of the Advisory Board of The Irish International Immigrant Center, a member of the Advisory Board of the Black Economic Council of Massachusetts, Inc. (BECMA), a Corporate Council member of Center For Women & Enterprise (CWE), a Corporate Council member of the Financial Services Roundtable for Supplier Diversity (FSRSD), a member of The Steering Committee of The Boston Foundation – Haiti Development Institute.
-Previously, Adler serves as the Chairman of the Haitian-American Chamber of Commerce of Massachusetts, a member of the Greater Boston Chamber of Commerce Chamber Leadership Alumni Council and on the Executive Board as Treasurer and Finance Chair of the Boston Branch National Association for the Advancement of Colored People (NAACP) overseeing the budget of the oldest chartered branch in the nation.
+In the community, Mr. Eliacin is a member of the Advisory Board of the Tufts University Diversity and Inclusion Leadership programs, a member of the Advisory Board of National Society of Black Engineers –Boston Chapter, a member of the Advisory Board of the Black Economic Council of Massachusetts, Inc. (BECMA), a Corporate Council member of Center For Women & Enterprise (CWE), a Corporate Council member of the Financial Services Roundtable for Supplier Diversity (FSRSD), a member of The Steering Committee of The Boston Foundation – Development Institute.
+Previously, Mr. Eliacin serves as the Chairman of the Haitian-American Chamber of Commerce of Massachusetts, a member of the Greater Boston Chamber of Commerce Chamber Leadership Alumni Council and on the Executive Board as Treasurer and Finance Chair of the Boston Branch National Association for the Advancement of Colored People (NAACP) overseeing the budget of the oldest chartered branch in the nation.
 Ultimately, he is a dedicated community advocate for small business growth, professional mentoring and youth development.

 Mr. Eliacin is a graduate of Northeastern University with a Bachelor’s degree in Management Information Technology and a minor in Marketing and completed the Harvard Business School, Executive Leadership Program in 2018.